Don't let a happy hour wreck your healthy diet. These drinks taste just as good as their stronger counterparts.

 Red Wine Berry Spritzer

 If you're looking for the ultimate healthy low-cal cocktail, this is it.
 This Red Wine Berry Spritzer is made of just red wine, carbonated water, some raspberries, and mint leaves.
-(Did you know that 2 Glasses of Wine Before Bed Helps You Lose Weight?
+(Did you know that 2 Glasses of Wine Before Bed Could Help You Lose Weight?
 Drink up!)

 Photo: Jennifer Meyering